gorelikspb/cinemood/README.md

-# Rewatch - Movie Diary with Emotions
+# Cinemood - Movie Diary with Emotions

 A beautiful web application for tracking movies you've watched with emotional responses and insights.